Skip to main content

 Student in studio

-The Commercial Music and Audio Production program requires six semesters of individual lessons in a performance area and six semesters of major ensembles, along with courses in performance skills, music theory, and history.
+The Commercial Music and Audio Production program requires six semesters of individual lessons in your performance area and six semesters of major ensembles, along with courses in performance skills, music theory, and history.

 An optional internship program provides an opportunity to earn college credit while working in a professional commercial music setting.